We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Coconut oil is a popular natural option for relieving vaginal dryness.
-Some studies suggest that coconut oil is safe to use on the skin, and it is an effective moisturizer.
+Coconut oil may help prevent vaginal dryness.
+Researchers say it is generally safe to use on the skin, and it can be an effective moisturizer.

 Although there are several vaginal lubricants available in the personal health aisle, some people prefer a more natural approach.